-If only... every gardener knows that life is just not like that so this is the place to buy protection from vermin, food for your plants and chemicals and other sundries.
-We stock pretty much everything you need to plant and protect your purchase successfully.
+...If only.
+Every gardener knows that life is just not like that, so this is the place to buy strong plastic guards against vermin / magical forest creatures, chemicals to feed and protect your plants, and other such sundries: pretty much everything you need to get started.

-How to Separate Spirals
+How to Separate Spirals (Video)